 - The interest rate is 3.75% for small businesses without credit available elsewhere; businesses with credit available elsewhere are not eligible.
 The interest rate for non-profits is 2.75%.

 - The term of the loan can be up to 30 years, but the exact repayment schedule will be determined on a case-by-case basis.

-Please feel free to contact us with questions or if you need assistance applying for these loans.
+Please feel free to contact our experienced legal team with questions or if you need assistance applying for these loans.
 Applications can typically be completed online at the following address (https://disasterloan.sba.gov/ela/) and paper applications are also available.
 More specific application instructions will become available after Wisconsin receives official approval for these SBA loans.